Closures & Hours Changes

 But this time, Cathy felt too busy to find time.
 And she paid for it.

 "I knew it was time to do something," Cathy remembers.
 "And I had to deal with both my back pain and my stress.
 Otherwise, the vacation would be a nightmare."

 Cathy took some aspirin for her back.
 She iced her back in the morning and evening.
 She put reminders on her computer to change positions and get up and stretch.

 And for stress, she got on her bike.

 Cathy explains, "I've always used exercise to relieve stress, so getting out on my bike takes some of the pressure away.
-But cycling is also good for my back."
+And cycling is also good for my back."

 Road cycling keeps Cathy's back in a comfortable position and also makes muscles in her back stronger.
 Stronger muscles mean a stable spine.
 This can reduce and help prevent back problems.

 Cathy broke the pattern.
 She knew that making time to deal with her stress and back pain would save her time in the long run.
 Her back pain began to melt away.
-She started to look forward to her upcoming Italian vacation.
-She was once again living la dolce vita—the sweet life.
+She started to look forward to her upcoming vacation.

 Current as of: